crate/cratedb-examples/topic/machine-learning/automl/README.md

 This folder provides guidelines and runnable code to get started with [PyCaret] and [CrateDB].

-- [readme.md](readme.md): The file you are currently reading contains a walkthrough about how to get started with the PyCaret framework and CrateDB, and guides you to corresponding example programs on how to train different models.
+- [README.md](README.md): The file you are currently reading contains a walkthrough about how to get started with the PyCaret framework and CrateDB, and guides you to corresponding example programs on how to train different models.

-- [requirements.txt](requirements.txt): Pulls the required dependencies to run the example programs.
+- [requirements.txt](requirements.txt): For pulling the required dependencies to run the example programs.

 - `automl_classification_with_pycaret.ipynb` [![Open on GitHub](https://img.shields.io/badge/Open%20on-GitHub-lightgray?logo=GitHub)](automl_classification_with_pycaret.ipynb) [![Open in Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/crate/cratedb-examples/blob/main/topic/machine-learning/automl/automl_classification_with_pycaret.ipynb)